 Background

-A cancer support group is a place for you to work through the difficult challenges of living with cancer in a safe caring environment.
-In a support group, you will meet people who are living through a similar life experience can underst what you are going through on a personal level.
-People who join a cancer support group report that they feel less stressed emotional burdens lifted after meetings.
-If you are looking for a cancer support group you may have noticed there are different types from which to choose, including online in-person support groups.
+A cancer support group is a place for you to work through the difficult challenges of living with cancer in a safe and caring environment.
+In a support group, you will meet people who are living through a similar life experience and can understand what you are going through on a personal level.
+People who join a cancer support group report that they feel less stressed and emotional burdens lifted after meetings.
+If you are looking for a cancer support group you may have noticed there are different types from which to choose, including online and in-person support groups.

 Support groups that take place in person carry the benefit of meeting people with a similar experience directly.
 These meetings are usually led by a trained moderator.
 The environment in these meetings tend to promote a closeness because you can interact with the members of the meeting in a social setting that is removed from the stresses of home.